lyle-morris-sudo/pixel/guidelines/color.md

 ### Dark themes

-There are two dark themes in the Pixel design system: Black and Gray 900.
+There are two dark themes in the design system: Black and Gray 900.
 For enabled UI colors, dark themes primarily use the color range of Gray 900 through Black, and for text and icons uses the color range between White and Gray 500.

 <img src="../images/guidelines/color_dark_themes.png" alt="Color Dark Theme"/>